MartMarq/Watchy_Watchface_Rhinetower/README.md

 there is a time adjustment routine in Watchy_Tower.cpp

-every day at 0:30 it set back time by 15 seconds and 150 ms, because my Watchy runs too fast.
+every day at 0:30 it sets back time by 15 seconds and 150 ms, because my Watchy runs too fast.
 Just delete it (or set another adjustment)

 ![tower](https://github.com/MartMarq/Watchy_Watchface_Rhinetower/assets/139223739/ccc54438-bc1d-4860-8e41-3424e8873aec)